(Registration Number: 1967/003120/07 & 2015/229810/07)

 WHOSE BEHALF REQUEST IS MADE

+The onus is on the recipient of this electronic mail or data message (e-mail) to read this disclaimer.
 All information contained in this e-mail is intended solely for use by the person or entity to which it is addressed and is strictly confidential.
 Distribution or use of this e-mail by any third party is prohibited.
-Indawo Cape (Pty) Ltd (Indawo), Reg no. 1967/003120/07, is not responsible or liable for viruses or similar malware, as well as adequate or complete transmission of data or information contained in this e-mail, nor shall it be liable for any costs (including legal expenses) or damages of any nature that are special, consequential or incidental stemming from a recipient’s use of this e-mail.
+Indawo Cape (Pty) Ltd (Indawo) and Luvthis Trading & Investments (Pty) Ltd (Indawo Construction, Reg no. 1967/003120/07 and 2015/229810/07, are not responsible or liable for viruses or similar malware, as well as adequate or complete transmission of data or information contained in this e-mail, nor shall it be liable for any costs (including legal expenses) or damages of any nature that are special, consequential or incidental stemming from a recipient’s use of this e-mail.
 Any e-mails sent by Indawo, unrelated to its official business activities, shall not be construed as being provided, or endorsed, by it.
 No contractual nexus shall be created unless this is confirmed by the directors of Indawo.
 Should you receive this e-mail in error, please notify the sender immediately

 Unit 2, Transnet Park, Robert Sobukwe Road, Bellville, 7530